 - CBD oil has 2-30% cannabinoids.
 Copaiba essential oil has 60% cannabinoids.

-- Cost comparison- CBD oil costs approximately $50 for a 1oz bottle.
+- Cost comparison- CBD oil costs anywhere from $30 to over $200 for a 1oz bottle.
 (The mg of cannabinoids varies).
-Copaiba essential oil costs $23 for a 1oz bottle.
-For $63 you can buy a 4oz bottle of Copaiba essential oil, and Copaiba essential has at least 2x the active cannabinoids.
+Copaiba essential oil costs a little over $33 for a 50 ml bottle.
+That’s just less than 2 ozs.
+For around $65 you can buy a 110 ml bottle of Copaiba essential oil, and Copaiba essential has at least 2x the active cannabinoids.
 Since most CBD oil made in the US is made from hemp, Copaiba essential oil has many times the cannabinoids of CBD oil.

-Copaiba essential oil is one of a very few essential oils that can be taken by mouth.
+Copaiba essential oil is one of the very few essential oils that can be taken by mouth safely.